 We have incurred operating losses since our inception, and expect to continue to incur operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2019, we have an accumulated deficit of \$701.2 million.
+As of December 31, 2020, we have an accumulated deficit of \$980.6 million.

-Our major sources of cash have been proceeds from the private placement and public offering of equity securities, and in 2019 from our loan and security agreement executed with Hercules Capital, Inc. ("Hercules") (See Note 7 for more information).
-We have not yet commercialized any of our drug candidates and cannot be sure if we will ever be able to do so.
-Even if we commercialize one or more of our drug candidates, we may not become profitable.
-Our ability to achieve profitability depends on many factors, including our ability to obtain regulatory approval for our drug candidates; successfully complete any post-approval regulatory obligations; and successfully commercialize our drug candidates alone or in partnership.
+Our major sources of cash have been proceeds from the private placement and public offering of equity securities, and in 2019 from our loan and security agreement executed with Hercules Capital, Inc. ("Hercules") (see Note 7 for more information).
+As of December 31, 2020 we had not yet generated revenue from drug sales of UKONIQ.
+UKONIQ first became commercially available in the United States in February of 2021.
+Even with the commercialization of UKONIQ and the future commercialization of our other drug candidates, we may not become profitable.
+Our ability to achieve profitability depends on our ability to generate revenue and many other factors, including our ability to obtain regulatory approval for our drug candidates; successfully complete any post-approval regulatory obligations; and successfully commercialize our drug candidates alone or in partnership.
 We may continue to incur substantial operating losses even if we begin to generate revenues from our drug candidates.

-As of December 31, 2019, we had \$140.4 million in cash and cash equivalents, and investment securities.
-We anticipate that our cash and cash equivalents, and investment securities as of December 31, 2019 will provide sufficient liquidity for more than a twelve-month period from the date of filing this Annual Report on Form 10-K. The actual amount of cash that we will need to operate is subject to many factors, including, but not limited to, the timing, design and conduct of clinical trials for our drug candidates.
+As of December 31, 2020, we had \$605.4 million in cash and cash equivalents, and investment securities.
+We anticipate that our cash and cash equivalents, and investment securities as of December 31, 2020 will provide sufficient liquidity for more than a twelve-month period from the date of filing this Annual Report on Form 10-K, during which time the Company plans to continue to commercialize UKONIQ in the United States, which commenced in February 2021.
+The actual amount of cash that we will need to operate is subject to many factors, including, but not limited to, the timing, design and conduct of clinical trials for our drug candidates.
 We are dependent upon significant future financing to provide the cash necessary to execute our current operations, including the commercialization of any of our drug candidates.